Continuous-variable quantum state designs: theory and applications: Continuous-variable designs

 for all tuples $a,b \in \bbN_0^t$. \end{definition}

 The motivation for this definition of continuous-variable state designs is summarized in \cref{fig:cv-design-def}.
+An alternative characterization of continuous-variable state designs is given in \cref{ap:C-inf-designs}.
 If one is familiar with weighted complex-projective designs, as defined in e.g.~Ref.~\cite{scott_tight_2006}, then one can imagine that the measure $\mu$ is a Lebesgue-Stieltjes measure coming from a weight function.
+For the purposes of designs, the weak (Pettis) integral is more natural than the strong (Bochner) integral because we are generally interested in averaged functions of $\psi$.
+Ultimately, we will prove that continuous-variable $t$-designs do not exist for $t\geq 2$, which immediately implies the result for the case of the strong integral as well.

 By parameterizing states in $L^2(\bbR)$ with polar coordinates, one can arrive at an equivalent definition of continuous-variable $t$-designs.

 \begin{definition}[Continuous-variable state $t$-design] Let $X$ be an arbitrary set, $(X,\Sigma,\mu)$ be a measure space, and fix an integer $t \in \bbN$.
 Let $p = (p_i)_{i \in \bbN_0}$ and $\phi = (\phi_i)_{i \in \bbN_0}$ be sequences of measurable maps $p_i\colon X \to [0,1]$ and $\phi_i\colon X \to \bbR$ satisfying $\sum_{i \in \bbN_0} p_i(x) = 1$ for almost all $x \in X$.
 Define the state $\ket{p(x),\phi(x)} \in L^2(\bbR)$ by